What is Family Therapy?

 - Determining and addressing the core family issues

-- Resolving family conflicts by teaching effective coping skills
+- Resolving family conflicts by teaching practical coping skills

 - Promoting healthy boundaries